dekarrin/ictiobus/docs/fishi-usage.md

 #### Immediate Evaluation Version

 This example performs immediate evaluation.
-Its IR is a slice of numbers, where the item with index N is the value of evaluating the Nth statment.
+Its IR is a slice of numbers, where the item with index N is the value of evaluating the Nth statement.
 If you want to try it out, be sure and use the Go code in Appendix A to provide the HooksTable.